IHE/ITI.PIXm/input/pagecontent/volume-1.md

 | | Mobile Patient Identifier Cross-Reference Structure Definition [ITI-105] | Responder | R | [ITI TF-2: 3.105](ITI-105.html) |
 {: .grid }

-The Create, Update and Query transactions defined in this profile correspond to the transactions used in the PIX and PIXV3 Profiles (ITI TF-1: 5 and 23) and provides similar functionality.
+The Mobile Patient Identity Feed (Create, Update and Delete) and Mobile Patient Identifier Cross-Reference Query transactions defined in this profile correspond to the transactions used in the PIX and PIXV3 Profiles (ITI TF-1: 5 and 23) and provides similar functionality.

-Note that the Patient Master Identity Registry (PMIR) Profile contains the Mobile Patient Identity Feed \[ITI-93\] transaction which is equivalent to the Patient Identity Feed (\[ITI-8\] or \[ITI-44\]) or the
-PIX Update Notification (\[ITI-10\] and \[ITI-46\]) transactions in the PIX and PIXV3 Profiles.

 ##### 41.1.1.1 Patient Identifier Cross-reference Source
 The Patient Identifier Cross-reference Source is the producer and publisher of patient identity data.